Packing for an Overnight Trip

 Embrace technology: Compression dry bags are a great, great thing; don't overlook their convenience when it comes to saving space.
 Toss your sleeping bag and some clothes in one, compress it down, and you're all set: your soft gear will fit in about half the space as it would otherwise and you won't be sacrificing a bit of water protection.
 The same goes for collapsible water bottles and any other containers that can be folded away when their contents are gone.
 No sense wasting space on the packaging.

-More Articles• Packing a Kayak for Camping
+More Articles• Kayak Camping Tips

 • Tried and True Kayak Packing Tips